House of Dog Training

 My two dogs Moritz and Sierra are both Canine Good Citizens and were recently featured on "Dog Talk".
 My menagerie is completed by cat Cedric, one of a sibling pair of three whose feral mother was smart enough to give birth to the kittens at the puppy mill shelter (see above) and who were subsequently adopted by me and my sister.

 Famous Austrian animal behaviorist Konrad Lorenz inspired me to want to understand animals better and to constantly search for ways to help animals and their owners.
 My winding road started in 2001 and leads from volunteering at Best Friends Animal Sanctuary in Utah numerous times, to attending a 5 day long intensive workshop there on “How to start your Own Animal Sanctuary”.
-This experience would later become crucial when I had an integral part of helping found Lucky Dog Rescue in July of 2010 where I am now the Vice President and Secretary of LDR.
+This experience would later become crucial when I had an integral part of helping found Lucky Dog Rescue in July of 2010 where I was the Vice President and Secretary of LDR for almost 5 years.